 Pregnancy and seizures

-Seizures pose a risk to a developing baby, so it's generally not recommended to stop medications during pregnancy.
 Discuss these risks with your doctor.
-Because pregnancy can alter medication levels, preconception planning is particularly important for women with seizures.
+Because of the risk of birth defects, and because pregnancy can alter medication levels, preconception planning is particularly important for women who've had seizures.

 Contraception and anti-seizure medications

-Some anti-seizure medications can alter the effectiveness of oral contraceptive (birth control) medication.
-If contraception is a high priority, check with your doctor to evaluate whether your medication interacts with your oral contraceptive, and if you should consider other forms of contraception.
+It's also important to know that some anti-seizure medications can alter the effectiveness of oral contraceptives — a form of birth control — and some oral contraceptives can speed up the absorption of seizure medications.
+If contraception is a high priority, check with your doctor to evaluate whether your medication interacts with your oral contraceptive, and if other forms of contraception need to be considered.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.